-When I headed up my previous company, I hovered over my staff, keeping everyone’s movements within my sight, acting like a helicopter manager.
+When I headed up my previous company, I hovered over my staff, keeping everyone’s movements within my sight, acting like a helicopter manager, trying to gain visibility.
 I wanted to maintain vigilance, poised as a quality controller to point out the small errors, the niggling little things they had overlooked or not quite done to my standards.
 The more I looked, the more faults I found.
 I was effectively filling the gaps left by my team and taking responsibility away from them.
 In so doing, I was creating more work for myself, and signalling to my staff that I didn’t really trust them.
 Eventually it dawned on me that my approach was not sustainable, that perhaps there was a common theme behind the issues I was encountering.
 If process is implemented correctly, in a positive, process-enabled scenario, keeping key people in the loop should feel instinctive, because everyone desires and wants to be seen to be working towards the same outcome: success.
 Before long, everything was running like clockwork, and as the business owner I was free to focus on higher-level decision-making.